-This is a traditional research field focused on cancer epidemiology, environmental influence on cancer and cancer registry, and subsequently expanded to methodology of clinical trials, molecular cancerogenesis, cancer genetics and organization of supportive and end-life care for patients.
+This is a traditional research field focused on cancer epidemiology. environmental influence on cancer and cancer registry, and subsequently expanded to methodology of clinical trials, molecular cancerogenesis, cancer genetics and organisation of supportive and end-life care for patients.

-Comprehensive Cancer Center Issued on: 21 May 2015 Validity date: 21 May 2020
+Issued on: 21 May 2015 Validity date: 21 May 2020